aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/cpioarchive/_index.md

 ```

-Saves archive to the path by path with xz compression.
+Saves archive to the file by path with xz compression.

 ```